-After the test, the original of the Driving Test Form will be endorsed and kept by the duty Driving Test Centre Officer, who will give to the candidate the duplicate of the test form (also known as the "yellow copy"), on which all the mistakes committed by the candidate during the test as well as the test result are recorded.
+After the test, the duty Driving Test Centre Officer will give the candidate the Driving Test Form (TD 553), on which all the mistakes committed by the candidate during the test as well as the test result are recorded.

 The result of the candidate will become final only after it has been verified by the Transport Department.
-However, if the candidate's licence has been suspended by the court during the period of his/her test, the "Pass" result he/she has obtained will be rescinded and the fees paid will not be refunded.
+However, if the candidate undertook the test during the period his / her licence was suspended by the Court, the "Pass" result obtained will be rescinded and the fees paid will not be refunded.